Milling Machine Operations Using Milling Cutters With Diagrams

-Fig. illustrates keyway milling operation. keyways for shaft or hub is produced by this operations.
+- Fig. illustrates keyway milling operation. keyways for shaft or hub are produced by these operations.

 12) Gear cutting milling

-Fig. illustrates gear cutting milling operation.
-Spur, helical gears are cut on milling machine with help of indexing mechanism.
+- Fig. illustrates gear cutting milling operation.
+Spur, helical gears are cut on a milling machine with the help of an indexing mechanism.

 13) Flute milling

 - It is a method of grooving or cutting of flutes on drills, reamers, taps, etc,